VoltCruelerz/constituent-components/README.md

 - **Unbreachable Hull**
     - _Unbreachable Hull_ research is a prerequisite
     - +2000 hull, +0.4 HPS, +75 armor
+- **Sabotage Crews**: greatly reduces counterdeployment rates
+    - A late-game offensive unit for TEC Rebels, when used, it deals damage to enemy factories in the gravity well and slows production to a crawl.
+    - 2000 damage, -45% build speed

 ### Other Changes